menu

 Up suspended staircase with integrated bookcase.

-1. Integrating a library into a staircase
+1. Integrating a library under the stairs space

 Sideboard and built-in bookcase staircase - Bamboo and metal